Tannu-Saxena02/devTinder-Frontend/README.md

  - for config nginx -> sudo nano /etc/nginx/sites-available/default (for config nginx that in # Nginx config)
  - restart nginx -> sudo systemctl restart nginx
  - Modify the BASEURL in frontend project to "/api"

- # for dotenv setup on server
+ # For dotenv setup on server
- - sudo nano .env & copy content of .env
+ - sudo nano .env
+ - copy content of .env
  - Press Ctrl + O → Enter (to save) &.
 Press Ctrl + X (to exit)